malthuswaswrong/Wurkset/README.md

 		* C:\Data\ClassB
 	* Cluster size.
 Filesystems store files in clusters.
 A 1 b file could still consume 1 kb on disk due to how the filesystem is configured.
 # WeightTracker
-A simple WinForms application to "dog food" the repository.
+A simple WinForms application to demonstrate the repository.

 # TODO
 * [ ] Create automated build